sl-design-system/components/website/src/categories/getting-started/developers.md

 To start using the SL Design System, you need to setup a theme for your application.
 The theme determines how your application looks.
 There is a theme for every major product within Sanoma Learning.

 Please note that the webfonts of your application are not a part of the theme.
-There are different ways of loading the fonts an application used across the products in Sanoma Learning.
+There are different ways of loading the fonts an application uses.
 If is up to you to load the webfonts in your application.

 You can install a theme as by installing the NPM package, in this example we use the `sanoma-learning` theme.